Boris-Veselov/Thoughtful-social_network-API/README.md

 * Javascript
 * Express.js for routing
-* Handlebars.js as the templating engine
 * NoSQL database MondoDB
 * Mongoose, ODM, to map MongoDB’s document representations of data to a virtual object database
 * GET, POST, PUT and DELETE routes for retrieving, adding, updating and deleting new data
-* Heroku

 # screenshot